dantenetwork/protocol-stack-for-ink/contracts/algorithm/README.md

 To make users more intuitively to understand how the underly algorithms work, we provide this on-chain prototype smart contract to show the effects of the underlying mechanisms implemented in ink!.

+Note that use `crypto-dev` branch of [message-ink](https://github.com/dantenetwork/message-ink/tree/crypto-dev) to compile or test.

 ## Index
 * [Router selection mechanism](#router-selection)
 * [Message verification mechanism](#message-verification)